 Rind et al found that the long-term effects of child sexual abuse were typically neither pervasive nor intense, and men reacted much less negatively than women.
-Ritter et al also found that less than 10% of victims were traumatized.
-The most common effects were shame, blame, and confusion.
+Ritter et al also found that less than 1

 To explicate that further, the effects were shame about having been abused, blame for themselves for allowing it to happen to them, and confusion about the abuse itself.